 - Dose and duration of intervention

-- Gender and menopause status
+- Gender and menopausal status

-- Subject's baseline risk of cardiovascular disease
+- Subject's baseline risk of CVD

 - 54% of studies used crossover design.